kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 ---
 layout: post
-title: "[RL] Experiments with DQN"
+title: "Experiments with DQN"
+tags: reinforcement-learning
 permalink: "dqn"
 excerpt: "In tabular Q-learning, we maintain a table that contains the Q-values for all the actions we can perform in a particular state.
 As the state space keeps increasing the space-complexity of tabular Q-learning increases as well and after a certain point it becomes very inefficient.
 To solve this, we use a deep neural network to estimate the Q-values.
 The deep neural network takes in the current state as input and outputs the Q-values of the actions.
 We select the action with the maximum Q-value.
 Since neural networks are good function approximators, similar states will give us similar Q-values.
 In DQN instead of updating a Q-table we update the parameters of the neural network to make better predictions."